Precision and method comparison

 - Home-use trials in collaboration with academic institution or via reward based crowd-funding platform

-Country specific regulatory approvals start post CE-Mark
+Country specific regulatory approvals will be sought with partners.

 Trace® becomes available for individual countries as approvals are obtained